Moodkiller/AudioToEncode/README.md

 # AudioToEncode
-Send audio formats to be encoded via eac3to and qaac
+Send audio formats to a batch file to be encoded via eac3to and qaac.